bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 53°
-- Light Rain and Breezy
+- Drizzle and Breezy
 - 91% humidity
 - 17 mph wind
-- 97% cloud cover
+- 96% cloud cover
 - 33 AQI 🟩
 - 1.23 inches of rain in the past 24 hours
 - 0.04 inches of rain expected in the next 48 hours